 of exercise you are doing – most specialist sportswear retailers will be able to guide you on this.

 • With all exercise, you need to warm up first.
 Don’t go straight into it, start with lighter movements like walking or jogging to lessen the chance of muscle strain.

 Use Equipment Properly

-• When using weights, make sure your legs are at
+• When using weights, make sure your

-it will increase stress on your lower back.
+waist too, as it will increase stress on your lower back.

 • A weight held at arm’s length can have the effect of being up to five times heavier, so try to work with weights closer to the body to help avoid injury.
 Always face the direction you want to carry the weight and lift using a straight back without twisting.